Chahine-tech/lumen/docs/DEPLOYMENT.md

 # Deployment Guide - Lumen Airgap Project

+> **Historical reference** — This document reflects an earlier phase of the project (k3d single-node).
+The current environment is a 2-node Multipass K3s cluster.
+See [architecture.md](architecture.md) for the current system overview.

 This document describes the actual deployment process and results.

 ## 🏗️ Architecture Overview